hhpr98/bun-learning/README.md

 * Upgrade to BunJS version 1.0.33
 * Upgrade to BunJS version 1.1.1, Windows supported
 * Upgrade to BunJS version 1.1.2, Add new bun test with seq, yes, basename, dirname
+* Upgrade to BunJS version 1.1.3

 ## License

-This project is licensed under the [@hhpr98] License - see the README.md file for details
+This project is licensed under the [@hhpr98](https://github.com/hhpr98) License - see the README.md file for details

 ## Acknowledgments